datalad-handbook/book/docs/basics/101-102-populate.rst

 ------------------

 The first lecture in DataLad-101 referenced some useful literature.
-Even if we end up not reading those books at all, lets just download them and put them into our dataset.
+Even if we end up not reading those books at all, let's just download them and put them into our dataset.
 You never know, right?
-Lets first create a directory to save books for additional reading in.
+Let's first create a directory to save books for additional reading in.

 .. runrecord:: _examples/DL-101-102-1
    :language: console